CompassionAI/data-registry/champion_models/olive-cormorant-bart.card.md

 ## Training data

-See the processed dataset _84000-parallel-sentences-no-registers_.
+See the processed datasets _84000-parallel-sentences-no-registers_ and _84000-parallel-sentences-3-registers_.

 ## CompassionAI comments